Gaius-Augustus/BRAKER/README.md

 -   Always cite:

-    -   Bruna, T., Hoff, K.J., Lomsadze, A., Stanke, M., & Borodovsky, M. (2021).
-BRAKER2: Automatic Eukaryotic Genome Annotation with GeneMark-EP+ and AUGUSTUS Supported by a Protein Database.
-NAR Genomics and Bioinformatics 3(1):lqaa108, doi: 10.1093/nargab/lqaa108.

-    -   Hoff, K.J., Lomsadze, A., Borodovsky, M. and Stanke, M. (2019).
-Whole-Genome Annotation with BRAKER.
-Methods Mol Biol.
-1962:65-95, doi: 10.1007/978-1-4939-9173-0_5.

-    -   Hoff, K.J., Lange, S., Lomsadze, A., Borodovsky, M. and Stanke, M. (2016).
-BRAKER1: unsupervised RNA-Seq-based genome annotation with GeneMark-ET and AUGUSTUS.
-Bioinformatics, 32(5):767-769.

     -   Stanke, M., Diekhans, M., Baertsch, R. and Haussler, D. (2008).
 Using native and syntenically mapped cDNA alignments to improve de novo gene finding.
 Bioinformatics, doi: 10.1093/bioinformatics/btn013.

     -   Stanke.
 M., Schöffmann, O., Morgenstern, B. and Waack, S. (2006).
 Gene prediction in eukaryotes with a generalized hidden Markov model that uses hints from external sources.
 BMC Bioinformatics 7, 62.

+-   If you provided any kind of evidence for BRAKER, cite:

+    -   Gabriel, L., Bruna, T., Hoff, K. J., Borodovsky, M., Stanke, M. (2021) TSEBRA: transcript selector for BRAKER.
+BMC Bioinformatics 22, 1-12.

+-   If you provided both short read RNA-Seq evidence and a large database of proteins, cite:

+    -   Gabriel, L., Bruna, T., Hoff, K. J., Ebel, M., Lomsadze, A., Borodovsky, M., Stanke, M. (2023).
+BRAKER3: Fully Automated Genome Annotation Using RNA-Seq and Protein Evidence with GeneMark-ETP, AUGUSTUS and TSEBRA. bioRxiV, doi: 10.1101/2023.06.10.54444910.1101/2023.01.01.474747.

+    -   Bruna, T., Lomsadze, A., Borodovsky, M. (2023).
+GeneMark-ETP: Automatic Gene Finding in Eukaryotic Genomes in Consistence with Extrinsic Data. bioRxiv, doi: 10.1101/2023.01.13.524024.

+    -   Kovaka, S., Zimin, A. V., Pertea, G. M., Razaghi, R., Salzberg, S. L., & Pertea, M. (2019).
+Transcriptome assembly from long-read RNA-seq alignments with StringTie2.
+Genome biology, 20(1):1-13.

+    -   Pertea, G., & Pertea, M. (2020).
+GFF utilities: GffRead and GffCompare.
+F1000Research, 9.

+    -   Quinlan, A. R. (2014).
+BEDTools: the Swiss‐army tool for genome feature analysis.
+Current protocols in bioinformatics, 47(1):11-12.

+-   If the only source of evidence for BRAKER was a large database of protein sequences, cite:

+    -   Bruna, T., Hoff, K.J., Lomsadze, A., Stanke, M., & Borodovsky, M. (2021).
+BRAKER2: Automatic Eukaryotic Genome Annotation with GeneMark-EP+ and AUGUSTUS Supported by a Protein Database.
+NAR Genomics and Bioinformatics 3(1):lqaa108, doi: 10.1093/nargab/lqaa108.

+-   If the only source of evidence for BRAKER was RNA-Seq data, cite:

+    -   Hoff, K.J., Lange, S., Lomsadze, A., Borodovsky, M. and Stanke, M. (2016).
+BRAKER1: unsupervised RNA-Seq-based genome annotation with GeneMark-ET and AUGUSTUS.
+Bioinformatics, 32(5):767-769.

+    -   Lomsadze, A., Paul D.B., and Mark B. (2014) Integration of Mapped Rna-Seq Reads into Automatic Training of Eukaryotic Gene Finding Algorithm.
+Nucleic Acids Research 42(15): e119--e119

+-   If you called BRAKER3 with an IsoSeq BAM file, or if you envoked the `--busco_lineage` option, cite:

+    -   Bruna, T., Gabriel, L., Hoff, K. J. (2024).
+Navigating Eukaryotic Genome Annotation Pipelines: A Route Map to BRAKER, Galba, and TSEBRA. arXiv, doi: 10.48550/arXiv.2403.19416 .

+-   If you called BRAKER with the `--busco_lineage` option, in addition, cite:

+    - Simão, F. A., Waterhouse, R. M., Ioannidis, P., Kriventseva, E. V., & Zdobnov, E. M. (2015).
+BUSCO: assessing genome assembly and annotation completeness with single-copy orthologs.
+Bioinformatics, 31(19), 3210-3212.

+    - Li, H. (2023).
+Protein-to-genome alignment with miniprot.
+Bioinformatics, 39(1), btad014.

+    - Huang, N., & Li, H. (2023). compleasm: a faster and more accurate reimplementation of BUSCO.
+Bioinformatics, 39(10), btad595.

 -   If any kind of AUGUSTUS training was performed by BRAKER, check carefully whether you configured BRAKER to use NCBI BLAST or DIAMOND.
 One of them was used to filter out redundant training gene structures.